msupply-foundation/conforma-docs/content/docs/TutorialAdmin/configuringforms.md

 ![Templates/Procedures](/docs/about/demo/templates9.png)

-2. Begin editing the properties of the new element by clicking the cog icon
+2. Begin editing the properties of the new element by clicking the <b>cog</b> icon

 3. You can choose from a number of element types from the drop-down at the top